 This unit will be delivered via recorded lectures and face-to-face workshops.
 Students are expected to attend all sessions and to engage with the course materials provided in workshops.
 Non-attendance/engagement is likely to diminish a student's ability to meet unit learning objectives, and will likely impair assessment performance.
 Workshop attendance will be noted and can be used as evidence of individual student engagement with the unit.

 It is expected that students will complete both the placement requirements and the academic requirements of this unit throughout the semester.

 It is expected that students will possess UC IT entry skills.

-Students will be responsible for any costs incurred during their placement (e.g. travel costs, pre-placement requirements, name tag, polo shirt) and completion of their research project (including costs associated with printing a conference style poster if applicable).
+Students will be responsible for any costs incurred during their placement (e.g. travel costs, pre-placement requirements, name tag, polo shirt).

 Work placement, internships or practicums